JCluzet/42_EXAM/README.md

 # 42_EXAM 🎓
  ## A program almost identical to the 42 pool EXAMS & STUDENT EXAM RANK 02 & 03 & 04 & 05

- ## NEW !
-42_EXAM now compatible NEW APRIL ExamRank02 !
+ ## NEW APRIL ExamRank02 available !

  ## 42_EXAM is part of ➡️  **GRADEME.FR** 📡